 Of course, it’s up to you to decide, which programming language or framework to choose.
 However speaking about Ruby on Rails, it is a globally proven and mature solution to give a fresh start for any kind of business in general and startups in particular.

 Our experience shows that Ruby on Rails is a great solution for startups.
 We love this framework, even though use others as well.
 If you are an aspiring startupper, we are ready to boost your project, using all the mentioned features we enjoy about Ruby on Rails.

-We are proud to say that Codica team have helped many startups create their MVP with RoR, which helped them get further funding and develop their products to new levels.
+We are proud to say that Codica team have helped many startups create their MVP with RoR, which assisted them in getting further funding and developing their products to new levels.

 Want to know more?
 Check our case study on a vehicle marketplace - a startup which raised $1 mln of investment, and has now turned into a multi-website platform.